Chapter 1: About this manual

 1.5.1 Following is a summary of key guidance and policies in this Manual.
 Staff should of course refer to the relevant chapters for complete guidance and policies, including as they apply to different categories of staff in the department.

 DFAT staff (APS employees, LES employees and contractors) must comply with all departmental policies and directions which apply to them, including directions in this Manual, as amended from time to time.
-APS employees and contractors must maintain conduct consistent with the APS Values and APS Code of Conduct.
+APS employees and contractors must maintain conduct consistent with the APS Values and Employment Principles and APS Code of Conduct.
 When performing duties overseas for DFAT, they must maintain conduct consistent with the DFAT Code of Conduct for Overseas Service.
 LES employees must maintain conduct consistent with the LES Code of Conduct in place at their post.

 Conduct and Ethics Unit (Section 2.1) / Conduct and Ethics Training (Chapter 4)